open-compensation-token-license/license-token-website/wikisrc/legal-aspects-of-nf-ts.md

 ### Legal Enforceability

 While smart contracts streamline transactions, they raise questions about legal enforceability when issues arise.
 Learn more about [smart contract challenges](https://www.weforum.org/agenda/2018/11/what-are-smart-contracts/).
+For further insights, explore [smart contracts on blockchain](https://www.license-token.com/wiki/smart-contracts-on-blockchain).

 ## Data Protection and Privacy

 ### Blockchain and GDPR Compliance

 Blockchain's permanence conflicts with GDPR principles like data erasure rights, creating privacy issues if personal data is tied to NFTs.
+Delve into [NFT privacy](https://www.license-token.com/wiki/nft-privacy) for more information.

 ## Jurisdictional Complexities